The Boeing Company, together with its subsidiaries, is one of the world's largest aerospace companies and a leading manufacturer

 Financial results for BDS' N&SS group were as follows:

-N&SS revenues in 2014 decreased by $509 million compared with 2013 primarily due to a reduction of $812 million related to lower volume on several government satellite, Electronic and Information Solutions (E&IS) and proprietary programs, partially offset by $257 million related to higher volume on the Commercial Crew and SLS programs.
+N&SS revenues in 2016 decreased by $705 million compared with 2015 primarily due to lower revenue of $838 million related to the Commercial Crew program, lower milestone revenue on government satellite programs, and lower volume on proprietary programs.
+These decreases were partially offset by higher volume on the SLS program.

 Boeing Satellite deliveries were as follows: